xarvh/exalted-cypher-system/splats/solars/caste-special-abilities.md

 **Zenith**
 * Can burn a corpse by touching it, ensuring the soul goes to Heaven (a golden aura lingers for several days) (Action, Essence 3)
 * Aura is considered as natural sunlight whenever it might matter (ex, vs creatures of Darkness)
-* Glowing Aura and above: +1 Asset on all social rolls (including prayers)
+* Glowing Aura and above: +1 on all social rolls (including prayers)
 * Burning Aura and above:
-  - +1 Asset to any Defense
+  - +1 to any Defense
   - Enemies whose level is below Tier cannot attack unless attacked